 Is your baby scratching all day from an eczema rash?
 Don't despair.
-There are lots of ways to soothe the itchy skin.
-Try these strategies.
+Try these strategies to soothe the itchy skin.

-"It can be fun for baby, and it's good for bonding with the parents," says Amy S. Paller, MD, professor of pediatric dermatology at Northwestern University.
+"It can be fun for Baby, and it's good for bonding with the parents," says Amy S. Paller, MD.
+She's a professor of pediatric dermatology at Northwestern University.
 "It's a wonderful way to get hydration into the skin."

 To soothe dryness and itching, smooth moisturizer on your baby's skin at least twice a day.

 You may want to switch moisturizers depending on the season.
-Petroleum-based ointments are ideal for cold-weather months but too thick for summertime.
+Petroleum-based ointments are ideal for cold-weather months, but they're too thick for summertime.
 A lighter cream is better in warm weather.

 Organic and natural baby products are popular, but most have herbs and plant-based products that can cause reactions in babies with sensitive skin.